cloudControl/documentation/Guides/Java/Play - HelloWorld.md

 In this tutorial we're going to show you how to deploy a Play! application on [cloudControl].
 You can find the [source code on Github](https://github.com/cloudControl/play-example-app) and check out the [Play buildpack] for supported features.

 If you want to deploy a Play!
-V2 application, see the [Scala Tutorial].
+V2 application, see the [Play 2 Tutorial].

 ## The Play!
 Application Explained
 ### Get the App